 By focusing on the engineering of buildings, the Architectural Engineering department is able to offer many more courses related to structures.
 For students interested in designing buildings - ARCE is probably the place for you!
 For students who aren't sure which branch of engineering they wish to pursue - Civil Engineering may be the way to go.

 Successful students in the architectural engineering program are among the most highly qualified to enter the university.
 The general profile of an incoming Architectural Engineering student is:

 - They have balanced aptitudes in mathematics and verbal skills

 - They generally have an interest in or have matured skills in graphics and/or art

 - They are noted for their ability to think through abstract problems and have a passion for what they are doing

 - Hopefully the student understands the mission of the department and has a general sense of where the program leads a successful graduate

 - They want to be an active part of a team, a skill that develops naturally within the department's pedagogy

-- 4GB or greater RAM
+- Equal to or greater than 16GB RAM

 Which type of prospective student are you?